 • you have a health condition like diabetes or hypothyroid / hyperthyroid

-• you’re on medications (especially those which affect blood glucose or blood pressure)
+• you’re on medications (especially those that affect blood glucose or blood pressure or need to be taken with food)

 • you’re pregnant, breastfeeding, or trying to conceive

-• you’re under 18 years old, or 80 years old or more
+• you’re under 18 or 80 years old or older

 If you have to avoid fasting or you’re concerned about the safety of dry fasting, don’t worry.
-There are plenty of safe ways to lose weight and improve your health.
+There are plenty of safe ways (other easier-to-manage fasting methods included) to lose weight and improve your health.
 Have a chat with your doctor about what might be right for you.

 Pros and cons of dry fasting